-Religions rely on mythology and superstition as a basis for their systems.
-So, their members will often have this mental condition.
-Their members will frequently encounter facts that oppose their worldview.
-This is true for the Abrahamic religions (1).
+Religions that rely on mythology and superstition as a basis for their systems are inflexible by their nature.
+So, their members will often have this mental condition because their members will frequently encounter facts opposing their worldview.
+We see this to be the case with those who follow the Abrahamic religions (1).
 These are the Western organized religions of Semitic origin, Judaism, Christianity, and Islam.

 Unfortunately, this thinking is part of many religious-based cultural systems.
 People use self-hypnosis and group hypnosis to indoctrinate and maintain strict beliefs.
 Parents and trusted spiritual authorities pass down lifestyle, religious, political, and personal opinions.
 In turn, these become deeply ingrained in the way we perceive life and conduct ourselves in it.
-Our life experience influences all social interactions, personal habits, and beliefs.
-These become our values with which we function.
+These institutions influence many cultures, even if you are not a follower.

 Overcoming Cognitive Dissonance

-When you find yourself in this situation, it forces us to choose between the ideas causing the conflict.
-This can be a significant force in raising our consciousness.
+When you find yourself in this situation, it forces us to choose between the ideas causing the conflict, which can significantly raise your consciousness.
 It enables us to shed outdated belief systems that separate us and cause conflict.
 It causes us to reject any new idea in favor of the existing paradigm’s beliefs.

-In fact, people will defend their current belief system even if it is rampant with error and inconsistencies.
-This is because belief systems trigger the fight, flight, or freeze reaction.
+Unfortunately, people will defend their current belief system even if it is rampant with error and inconsistencies.
+They do this because belief systems trigger the fight, flight, or freeze reaction.
 It creates an underlying current of anxiety.
-In this state, it becomes easy to trigger the fight, flight, or freeze reaction.
+In this state, it becomes easy to engage these primitive emotional responses.